scalar-labs/scalar-admin-for-kubernetes/README.md

            - <TIMEZONE>
      ```

-## Run the CLI tool on a Kubernetes environment by using Helm Chart
+## Run the CLI tool in a Kubernetes environment by using a Helm Chart

 Coming soon.